Local and Modern Methods of Crude Palm Oil Extraction

 When all the spikelets are removed, what remains would be a fibrous stalk that is also useful along the palm oil value chain.

-After the spikelets are cut, they are spread and covered and left to sit for a few days usually 5 to 7 days so the fruits can be easily removed from the spikelets.
+The spikelets which hold the fruits are spread, covered, and left to sit for a few days usually 5 to 7 days so the fruits can be easily removed from the spikelets after heat has done its thing.

 Related: Hydrogenated Palm Oil and the Process

-Local Method of Threshing Husks from the Palm Fruit Spikelets
+Picking Palm Fruits and Threshing the Husks from the Palm Fruit Spikelets

 Picking palm fruits from the spikelets after cutting out spikelets

-Threshing is the separation of the fruits from the spikelets which is now easy after the waiting period.
+After stripping, threshing which is the separation of the fruits from the spikelets is now very easy after the waiting period.

 This is achieved either by picking the fruits one by one or by hitting them with a stick to remove them from the spikes.